Korto Cavitation Services

 and thus

-[Metal loss expected in the passed or future time interval Toperation with a given set of tn and On] = C{n tn [I(On)]k}, ∑n tn = Toperation.
+[Metal loss expected in the past or future time interval Toperation with a given set of tn and On] = C{n tn [I(On)]k}, ∑n tn = Toperation.

 This is a simple tool for the analysis or prediction of the operation variants with respect to cavitation erosion.
 It uses data from an introductory cavitation test and the data on operation and thus does not require permanent cavitation monitoring.

-Obviously, if the operation - passed, future or combined - follows the same program as in calibration, thus if the tn and On are identical, the forecasts are simple:
+Clearly, if the operation - past, future or combined - follows the same programme as in calibration, thus if the tn and On are identical, the forecasts are simple:

 [Metal loss expected in Toperation] = [Metal loss found in Tcalibration] × Toperation / Tcalibration.

 Turbine improvement - The other test results illustrated above, in addition to (3), deliver details of the cavitation mechanisms and can be used to improve turbine cavitation quality.
-Concerning this task, these diagnostic results are the final point that can be reached by the vibro-acoustic means.
-For defining the modifications that might result in an improvement of the turbine cavitation characteristics, model tests or a CFD analysis are necessary.
-The on-site vibro-acoustic test can then be used to check the result.
-Due to the scale effects in the model-to-prototype transformation of the cavitation results and the inaccuracy in machining, the results found on the prototype may differ from model predictions and can be considered more reliable.
+Concerning this task, these diagnostic results are the final point that can be reached by vibro-acoustical means.
+To define the modifications that might result in an improvement of the turbine cavitation characteristics, model tests or a CFD analysis are necessary.
+The on-site vibro-acoustical test can then be used to check the result.
+Due to the scale effects in the model-to-prototype transformation of the cavitation results and inaccuracy in machining, the results found on the prototype may differ from the model predictions and can be considered more reliable.

 ➔ Top Home Introduction Tests Monitoring Information Archive Contact